-Table of Content
+Table of Contents

 Hokkai Heso Matsuri

 They then dance to compete for prizes, although perhaps the real winners are the spectators!
-This is a fun game with around 5,000 participants exposing their bellies on the 28th and 29th of July each year (article cover photo).
+This is a fun game with about 5,000 participants exposing their bellies on the 28th and 29th of July each year (article cover photo).

 Kanamara Matsuri